-I have created these questions based on my 15 years of project management experience, and 8+ years of experience of training, coaching, and creating PMP study materials (21 published books and 3 courses), PMI’s PMP Exam Content Outline document, PMP crossover map, public articles, and PMI’s prescribed reference books for PMP preparation.
-The questions from this simulator do not represent the actual questions you may get on the PMP® exam in any way.
+I have created these questions based on my 15 years of project management experience, and 9+ years of experience of training, coaching, and creating PMP study materials (17 published books, with 3 bestsellers, and 3 courses), PMI’s PMP Exam Content Outline document, PMP crossover map, public articles, and PMI’s prescribed reference books for PMP preparation.
+The questions from this simulator do not represent or claim to be the actual questions you may get on the PMP® exam in any way.
 You may use these questions to practice for your PMP exam, and not treat them as a collection of previous PMP® exam questions (something we tend to do during the academic study in school and college).
 The right and privilege of publishing actual exam questions stay with PMI.

 PMI, PMI-PMP, PMI-ACP, PMBOK, PMP all are registered trademarks of the Project Management Institute, Inc.

 - Anyone that meets the eligibility criteria to take up PMP® or CAPM® exam

 - PMP® exam aspirants looking to pass on first attempt